Kou-ding/Real-Time-Embedded-Systems/report.md

 ### Observations | Part 4
 When setting up the protocol array I originally set the buffer size at 1000.
 This allowed me to read the entirety of the messages being sent, but once in a while, the connection would terminate without any obvious, for me, reason.
 Setting the buffer to 0 resolved the issue.

 There seems to be an occurrence where the WebSocket connection terminates on its own around the 2-hour mark.
 The connection flag remains 1, indicating that the connection is still open when in reality we are not receiving any data.
-This makes it difficult for a
+This makes it difficult for us to attempt a reconnection since there isn't any variable that can inform us that the connection has been disrupted.

 ### Sources